 When you file a claim, your insurance company must determine a monetary value for your loss.
 There are two main methods that insurance companies use to decide how much to pay you for a claim.

-Replacement cost is the exact amount it would cost to replace damaged or stolen property.
+Replacement cost is the exact amount it'd cost to replace damaged or stolen property.
 Your item is valued by what it costs to purchase a replacement.
 Replacement cost doesn't take depreciation into account.

 Let's pretend your couch was destroyed by a fire.
 You paid $1,000 for this couch last year.
 With replacement cost coverage, your insurance company will reimburse you the full $1,000.
-If that same couch now costs $1,200, they will pay you the extra $200.
+If that same couch now costs $1,200, they'll pay you the extra $200.

 Actual cash value, on the other hand, is the cost of the item plus depreciation.
 Think of it as market value.
 Your insurance company might value your couch at $800 after a year of depreciation.
 That's how much you would receive in an actual cash value claim.